 When full-time or part-time teaching posts come up, they are posted first in Norway through www.nav.no.

-In 2013 , the school will be represented at international teaching recruitment fairs sponsored by the Council of International Schools in London in January www.cois.org and International School Services www.iss.edu at San Francisco in February.
+Then, typically, ISS is represented at international teaching recruitment fairs sponsored by the Council of International Schools in London in January and International School Services in the United States in February.

 General minimum requirements to be considered for teaching posts include:

 - An earned bachelor's degree with a preference of a master’s degree

 - Current PGCE, State Teaching Certification or equivalent

 - Ability to use technology to support learning